snowfoxsh/nestify/README.md

 ## License

 This project is licensed under the MIT License.
-If you need it under a diffrent licence *Contact Me*.
+If you need it under a different license *Contact Me*.
-MIT licence support will always be maintained.
-Dont fear!
+MIT license support will always be maintained.
+Don't fear!

 ## Contact me